rebootworks/wordpress-task-01/README.md

 # Wordpress Task 01
 This is a challenging but meaningful task to understand a developer's WordPress skills.

+If you get stuck somewhere, feel free to ask us.
+We believe in the power of learning.
+You don't have to know everything, but you should know how to learn and get help.

 ## Task
 Develop the missing parts of the plugin named "Easy Visual Composer Components (EVCC)" with good writing of code.